 How to Dry Honey?

-It is simple to dehydrate it.
+Before starting the process check our dehydration guide to see if you’re missing out something.
+You’ll see, it’s pretty simple.
 All you have to do is follow these simple steps, and you will make it in no time.

 1. Spread It

 On the surface spread this food on a baking sheet or a puree sheet, in a fragile layer so that the moisture can escape.
 If your unit didn’t come with the puree sheet, then you can use parchment paper on the regular tray.
 It is essential that the layer of the honey is 1/8 inch thick.
 If you prefer, you can sprinkle over some ground cinnamon or ginger to add a little flavor.